U.2: Availability

 In November 2015, Intel introduced the 750 series SSD which is available in both PCI Express and U.2 variants.

 Since then, U.2 has achieved a high level of support from the major storage vendors and storage appliance suppliers.

 Form factor

 While the U.2 standard does not specify form factors for the devices which use it, in practice, U.2 is used only on 2.5" SSDs.

 U.2 compared with M.2

 U.2 can use 3.3 V, 5 V and 12 V for power, while M.2 only supports 3.3 V. Typical 2.5" U.2 drives are physically larger than M.2 drives, and thus typically have larger capacities.
+U.2 can use hot swap, but M.2 can not.

 U.3

 U.3 (SFF-TA-1001) is built on the U.2 spec and uses the same SFF-8639 connector.
 A single "tri-mode" (PCIe/SATA/SAS) backplane receptacle can handle all three types of connections; the controller automatically detects the type of connection used.
 This is unlike U.2, where users need to use separate controllers for SATA/SAS and NVMe.
 U.3 devices are required to be backwards-compatible with U.2 hosts.
 U.2 devices are not compatible and cannot be used with U.3 hosts.